vis-kid/octopress_drafts_previewer/source/_posts/2015-07-01-bourbon-sass-introduction.markdown

 For now, here’s the gist:

-*Bourbon* mainly provides a small but juicy set of mixins and functions that are extracted from designing with Sass every day.
+**Bourbon** mainly provides a small but juicy set of mixins and functions that have been extracted from various designers’s Sass code.
+The idea was to centralize useful examples and to avoid reinventing the wheel all the time.

-*Neat* is a lightweight grid framework for Sass.
+**Neat** is a lightweight grid framework for Sass.
 It is built on top of Bourbon and was motivated by the need for a semantic approach to layout sites.

-*Refills* is a collection of design patterns, nicely styled or unstyled, which are designed with Bourbon and Neat.
+**Refills** is a collection of design patterns, nicely styled or unstyled, which are designed with Bourbon and Neat.
 Code examples are at your disposal.

-*Bitters* are a few scaffold styles, variables and a bit of structure for new Bourbon projects to get you up and running in no time.
+**Bitters** are a few scaffold styles, variables and a bit of structure for new Bourbon projects to get you up and running in no time.

 ##